tzhangchi/Travel/README.md

 # deckjs

-Presentation like writing a doc
+Presentation like writing a doc, deckjs is written by react + vite + lit + tailwind.css